pioka1/magnolia-react-native-editor/README.md

 # Magnolia React Native Editor (non-official)

-This package is a near-identical clone of `@magnolia/react-editor` except it uses React Native `<View>` components as wrappers rather than `<div>`.
+This package is a near-identical clone of `@magnolia/react-editor` except it compiles correctly in React Native projects by removing web-specific wrappers such as `<div>` elements.
 This allows you to build your React Native project for the web (`expo build:web`) and let Magnolia use it for previewing (i.e. placing the resulting build in `my-light-module\webresources\build`), while maintaining the ability to build for Android/iOS.

 This package is a temporary solution, as Magnolia intends to support React Native in the future: https://jira.magnolia-cms.com/browse/SUGGEST-235